m20re/HCIProject/README.md

 8. Install all required dependencies `pip install -r requirements.txt`

+9. *Create* a new `.env` file for safety.

-9. Run this command to start the program: `python3 manage.py runserver` or `python manage.py runserver` if python3 doesn't work.
+10. Run this command to start the program: `python3 manage.py runserver` or `python manage.py runserver` if python3 doesn't work.

-10. Open the local host connection (preferably on CHROME) on any browser : `http://127.0.0.1:8000`.
+11. Open the local host connection (preferably on CHROME) on any browser : `http://127.0.0.1:8000`.

-11. You can terminate the program anytime with `CTRL + C` or `CMD + C`.
+12. You can terminate the program anytime with `CTRL + C` or `CMD + C`.

 #### Transcript Testing